MrPrecise/Zenva-Academy-Projects/Humble-Javascript-Bundle-Curriculum/Intro-to-RPG-Development-with-Phaser/README.md

 ## How to open the project?
 The way I did it is through an free local web server from a Chrome extension whic you can find here: [Web Server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)

-Select the home directory of Phaser and you will get the web server up and running on IP:Port -   [http://127.0.0.1:8887](http://127.0.0.1:8887/) and can play the game from there
+Select this directory and you will get the web server up and running on IP:Port -   [http://127.0.0.1:8887](http://127.0.0.1:8887/) and can play the game from there